haramizu/doc.haramizu.com/src/content/docs/en/cdp-personalize/sample.md

 ---
-title: Template list
+title: Sample
-description: このドキュメントでは、Sitecore XM Cloud に関する Tips をお届けします
+description: This document allows you to check the template behavior when using Sitecore Personalize.
 next: false
 sidebar:
   order: 30